 So, when it comes time to file your taxes, you will need to provide the IRS with information on your new hybrid heat pump water heater.
 This declaration will allow you to receive your tax credit, either deducting the amount you owe or triggering a refund to come your way.

 Why Do Heat Pump Water Heaters Earn Incentives?

-Hybrid hot water heaters have a much higher energy efficiency than their non-hybrid counterparts.
+Heat pump or hybrid hot water heaters have a much higher energy efficiency than their non-heat pump counterparts.
 They achieve that lower carbon footprint by using the heat from the air outside to aid in heating the water.
 These water heaters are most effective in warmer climates where they can use the air outside to heat the water year-round.

 Another major difference between a hybrid water heater and a standard water heater is it doesn’t run all the time.
 It is quite efficient at heating the water so, even though it has a tank, it doesn’t need to be using energy constantly to keep the water warm.

 Because of these factors, hybrid water heaters can consume significantly less energy and therefore reduce energy costs.
 Over the course of its life, typically at least ten years, a hybrid heat pump can save a household $3,500.

 Heat pump hot water heaters also have a longer lifespan than conventional water heaters.
 A hybrid water heater has an average life of 13-15 years, whereas a conventional water heater has an average life of 9-12 years.